rachellemendez/IoT-Final-Project/IoT_Lab_Exams/IoT_Lab_Midterms_SerialLightSensor/README.md

     * **Serial Command Parsing:** The `checkSerialCommands()` function listens for user inputs to switch modes or update thresholds.
     * **Feedback Loop:** The `printSerialStatus()` function reports real-time statistics every 1000ms, including intensity percentage, the active LED, and the current environmental classification.

-### `Lab04_CircuitDiagram.png`
-*Note: While the attached filename is Lab04, this diagram serves as the reference for the LDR connection.
-For this midterm, two additional LEDs are required compared to the standard Lab 4 layout.*

 ## Technical Details

 ### Hardware Requirements